ppad-tech/secp256k1/README.md

 malicious inputs for signature parameters.

-However, the signature schemes are **not** implemented so as to be constant-time with respect to secrets, and no effort has yet been made to quantify the degree to which they deviate from that.
-Perhaps
-obviously: you shouldn't deploy the implementations within in any situation where they can easily be used as an oracle to construct a [timing attack][timea], and you shouldn't give sophisticated malicious actors [access to your computer][flurl].
+However, the signature schemes are **not** implemented so as to be constant-time (or constant-allocation) with respect to secrets, and no effort has yet been made to quantify the degree to which they deviate from that.
+Perhaps obviously: you shouldn't deploy the implementations within in any situation where they can easily be used as an oracle to construct a [timing attack][timea], and you shouldn't give sophisticated malicious actors [access to your computer][flurl].

 If you discover any vulnerabilities, please disclose them via security@ppad.tech.